MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs.md

 Answer: Yes, Migration Manager can migrate content to non-English sites as long as the site title doesn’t include non-EN characters.

 **Question:** How many tasks can an agent perform simultaneously? </br>
 Answer: An agent can perform 5 to 10 tasks simultaneously, depending on the size of each of the tasks.
+However, the agent won't take any new tasks until **all** the existing tasks have completed.

 **Question:** What happens when you "pause" a task?</br>